danielandastro/InterScript/README.md

 # InterSharp

-## A scripting language that aims to fill the gap of a truly interactive C# environment.
+## A language that aims to learn from the mistakes of C#.